-Whether you have an afternoon in port or a few days pre- or post-cruise to explore, here's some advice: don't take the easy way out when discovering the Big Easy.
+Whether you have an afternoon in port or a few days to explore, here's some advice: Don't take the easy way out when discovering the Big Easy.
 There is so much more than Bourbon Street honkytonks to this gorgeous city, with its leafy garden district avenues, wrought iron balconies and gastronomic gems.
 New Orleans represents a gumbo of cultures, from African and Spanish to Cajun and French, a melding over the past three centuries that delivers dining, music and art so diverse it truly stands alone.

 There is so much to do, you could return again and again and never be bored.
 You'll find yourself adopting the New Orleans slogan: Laissez les bon temps rouler!
 "Let the good times roll!"

 Yes, they speak English there, with an accent more Brooklyn than Southern.
 But New Orleanians have a vocabulary all their own.
 A few examples of N'Awlins speak: